Victor Robles Player Props: Nationals vs. Rockies

 Victor Robles At The Plate

-- Robles leads Washington in OBP (.417) this season, fueled by six hits.
+- Robles leads Washington in OBP (.483) this season, fueled by nine hits.

-- Among qualified hitters, he ranks 68th in batting average, while his on-base percentage ranks 43rd and he is 126th in slugging.
+- Among qualifying hitters, he ranks 16th in batting average, while his on-base percentage ranks 17th and he is 110th in slugging.

-- In four of seven games this season (57.1%), Robles has reached safely via hit, and that includes multiple hits twice.

 - Robles has driven in a run in one game this year.